Understanding Transference-Focused Psychotherapy

 Unlike other psychotherapies that use clarification, confrontation, and interpretation, TFP focuses on the patient’s experience of the therapist through the prism of the treatment agreement.

-Over time, the patient’s feelings and behavior toward the therapist and other people in their environment becomes more nuanced and trusting.
+Over time, the patient’s feelings and behavior toward the therapist and other people in their environment become more nuanced and trusting.

 The patient gradually moves away from viewing people and situations as all good or all bad, as the “split” representation of others becomes more integrated.